 It takes experienced lawyers who have been in the trenches to minimize risk and handle these cases successfully.
 The lawyers at HHBH have decades of the expertise needed to see several steps ahead and to develop strategies that lead to successful resolution, particularly when going the distance at trial might not be the business objective.
 We know how to plan a defense to defeat class certification in order to dramatically narrow the stakes, win the case on the merits at summary judgment, or create risk and uncertainty for the opposition to drive an acceptable settlement.

-We have handled numerous putative class action cases involving consumer products, automobiles, antitrust challenges, environmental nuisance, and employment practices.
-Recent examples include:
+We have handled numerous putative class action cases involving consumer products, automobiles, securities, antitrust challenges, environmental nuisance, and employment practices.

 - In re Automotive Parts Antitrust Litigation, 12-md-02311 (EDMI) (represented automotive supplier in MDL concerning allegations of price fixing in the automotive supply chain);